 How to Begin Practicing Mindfulness

 Being mindful and present includes being aware of our feelings, thoughts, physical sensations, movement, behavior, and the way others react to or are impacted by each of us as an individual.
 Meditation offers a wonderful way to begin doing this.

-If our friend Brighton is able to include mindfulness techniques into his daily routine, and fully commit to them both physically and mentally, he should find that he is able to execute all of his daily tasks with greater ease, have more time in his day, feel better overall both physically and mentally, and improve his relationships both in and out of the office.
+If our friend Brighton is able to include mindfulness techniques in his daily routine, and fully commit to them both physically and mentally, he’ll find he is able to execute all of his daily tasks with greater ease.
+He’ll have more time in his day, feel better overall both physically and mentally, and improve his relationships both in and out of the office.

 Try incorporating mindfulness into your daily routine, and let us know how it goes in the comments below.
 Or send us your success story by email, and we’ll share it in our weekly newsletter.

 Not subscribed to our newsletter yet?
 Subscribe now to get the confidence you need to lead.